 God’s Word expressly declares: ‘My counsel shall stand, and I will do all My pleasure’ (Isa.
 46:10); ‘He doeth according to His will in the army of heaven, and the inhabitants of the earth: and none can stay His hand’ (Dan.
 4:34).

 We seem to be fine with God’s sovereignty as long as things are going our way.
 But as soon the rubber hits the road, look out…we begin to flounder.
 We allow the Enemy to waltz right in and pose the question: “Do you believe what God says?”
 It becomes a matter of trust.
 Will we believe what God has to say or take matters into our own hands?
 The crux of the issue becomes who reigns sovereign in our own lives…God Almighty or ourselves?

+Our faith is truly tested when God does something that we do not like.
 Will we allow God to be God?
+Do we trust that God is in control?
 To do whatsoever He pleases?
 Will we bow bended knee when He gives and takes away (Job 1:21) or instead, resist, and run the other way?

-“While other worldviews lead us to sit in the midst of life’s joys, foreseeing the coming sorrows, Christianity empowers its people to sit in the midst of this world’s sorrows, tasting the coming joy.”
+“While other worldviews lead us to sit amid life’s joys, foreseeing the coming sorrows, Christianity empowers its people to sit in the midst of this world’s sorrows, tasting the coming joy.”
 Timothy Keller, “Walking with God through Pain and Suffering” (p.31)

 As believers, we have been given a tremendous gift…we don’t have to have all of life’s answers.
-We don’t have to explain all the woes.
-We don’t have to figure everything out.
+Likewise, we don’t have to explain all the woes.
+And we don’t have to figure everything out.
 We can grab hold of joy and rejoice that we know the One who does!
+God is in control!